danielnarey/node-lab/README.md

 ### What is this repository?

-*freemachines/node-lab* is a starter project, created to simplify configuration and dependency management for interactive computing with [Node.js](https://nodejs.org) and
+*node-lab* is a starter project, created to simplify configuration and dependency management for interactive computing with [Node.js](https://nodejs.org) and
 [Project Jupyter](http://jupyter.org/documentation).